front-end-intermediate/session-11-reactintro/readme.md

 databaseURL: "xxx",
 ```

-Edit base with the information, e.g.:
+Edit base with the information, e.g. (DO NOT COPY THE THREE SETTING - USE YOUR OWN):

 ```js
 import Rebase from 're-base'